FYB207

 The poster presentation for the international “Keystone Symposia – Antibodies and Vaccines as Drugs for COVID-19” can be found here.

 Based on preclinical studies conducted in 2021, Formycon was able to make defined proprietary modifications to the FYB207 molecular structure that resulted in significant improvements in half-life and efficacy.
-The development strategy for an accelerated approval process has already been coordinated with the Paul Ehrlich Institute (“PEI”) and the FDA through Scientific Advices in 2021.
+In addition, in toxicity studies completed in the second quarter of 2023, FYB207 showed good tolerability.

 Award